ronivay/XenOrchestraInstallerUpdater/README.md

 SSH is accessible with username xo with password xopass

-Remember to change both password before putting the VM to actual use.
+Remember to change both passwords before putting the VM to actual use.

 Xen Orchestra is installed to /opt/xo, it uses self-signed certificates from /opt/ssl which you can replace if you wish.
 Installation script is at /opt/XenOrchestraInstallerUpdater which you can use to update existing installation in the future.

+xo-server runs as a systemd service.

+xo user has full sudo access.
+Xen Orchestra updates etc should be ran with sudo.

 This image is updated weekly.
 Latest build date and MD5 checksum can be checked from https://xo-appliance.yawn.fi/downloads/image.txt